-- Makes Key Investments in Food Security: In response to persistent hunger in communities across the country, this bill helps combat increasing food insecurity with key investments in SNAP, WIC, Pandemic EBT and other critical nutrition assistance, including: - Extends SNAP maximum benefits by 15 percent (through September 30, 2021); - Provides \$1.1 billion in additional SNAP administrative funds to states to help meet the demand of increased caseloads and \$25 million to improve the state SNAP online pilots; and - Allocates \$800 million for WIC supporting low-income women and infants and temporarily boosts the value of WIC Cash Value Vouchers for vulnerable mothers and their children; and - ➤ Secures \$37 million to cover food shortfalls in the Commodity Supplemental Food Program which seeks to improve the health and nutrition of low-income Americans over 60 years old through access to nutritious food. - Maintains and Expands the Pandemic-EBT (P-EBT) Program: The bill invests more than \$5 billion in P-EBT so that low-income families have access to school meals and food assistance during both the school year and summer months. - Expands Access to the USDA's Child and Adult Care Food Program (CACFP): The bill temporarily expands the age of eligibility for CACFP at emergency homeless shelters to ensure more young adults can access needed nutrition support.
+Makes Key Investments in Food Security: Like the House bill, the Senate-passed bill helps combat increasing food insecurity with key investments in SNAP, WIC, Pandemic EBT and other critical nutrition assistance, including:

+- Extends SNAP maximum benefits by 15 percent (through September 30, 2021); - ➤ Provides \$1.1 billion in additional SNAP administrative funds to states to help meet the demand of increased caseloads and \$25 million to improve the state SNAP online pilots; and - ➤ Allocates \$800 million for WIC supporting low-income women and infants and temporarily boosts the value of WIC Cash Value Vouchers for vulnerable mothers and their children.
+The Senate-passed bill added WIC recipients with special dietary needs to the list of vulnerable individuals eligible for the increase in Cash Value Vouchers; and - ➤ Secures \$37 million to cover food shortfalls in the Commodity Supplemental Food Program which seeks to improve the health and nutrition of low-income Americans over 60 years old through access to nutritious food. - Maintains and Expands the Pandemic-EBT (P-EBT) Program: Like the House bill, the Senate-passed bill invests more than \$5 billion in P-EBT so that low-income families have access to school meals and food assistance during both the school year and summer months. - Expands Access to the USDA's Child and Adult Care Food Program (CACFP): Like the House bill, the Senate-passed bill temporarily expands the age of eligibility for CACFP at emergency homeless shelters to ensure more young adults can access needed nutrition support.